Mandia12/CryptoClustering/README.md

 ## Steps

-Data Normalization: The data is normalized using the StandardScaler module from scikit-learn.
+1. Data Normalization: The data is normalized using the StandardScaler module from scikit-learn.
-Elbow Method: The elbow method is used to find the optimal value for k (number of clusters) using the original scaled data.
+2. Elbow Method: The elbow method is used to find the optimal value for k (number of clusters) using the original scaled data.
-K-Means Clustering: The K-means algorithm is applied to the original scaled data with the optimal value for k to cluster the cryptocurrencies.
+3. K-Means Clustering: The K-means algorithm is applied to the original scaled data with the optimal value for k to cluster the cryptocurrencies.
-PCA Dimensionality Reduction: The original scaled data is reduced to three principal components using Principal Component Analysis (PCA).
+4. PCA Dimensionality Reduction: The original scaled data is reduced to three principal components using Principal Component Analysis (PCA).
-Elbow Method (PCA): The elbow method is used to find the optimal value for k using the PCA data.
+5. Elbow Method (PCA): The elbow method is used to find the optimal value for k using the PCA data.
-K-Means Clustering (PCA): The K-means algorithm is applied to the PCA data with the optimal value for k to cluster the cryptocurrencies.
+6. K-Means Clustering (PCA): The K-means algorithm is applied to the PCA data with the optimal value for k to cluster the cryptocurrencies.
-Code

 ## Tools:

-pandas for data manipulation and analysis scikit-learn for machine learning tasks hvPlot for data visualization
+* pandas for data manipulation and analysis
+* scikit-learn for machine learning tasks
+* hvPlot for data visualization

 The project produces two sets of results:

 Original Scaled Data: A scatter plot showing the clusters of cryptocurrencies based on the original scaled data.
 PCA Data: A scatter plot showing the clusters of cryptocurrencies based on the PCA data.